lazy-media/public/CalCom-Appointment-Scheduling/Installation/Readme.md

 I made this documentation because I could not find enough information on how to set this up correctly to work with certain things I wanted to work.
 After doing a lot of research and digging online, I was able to figure some of this out.
 This documentation is only for reference.

+> ## NOTICE:
+> If you want the full functionality of this program, it takes up A LOT of space.
+I gave this a 100 GB ssd and it took up almost half just to run everything I have figured out in this guide.

 # Referenced Documentation

 - [Awesome Open Source YouTube Video](https://www.youtube.com/watch?v=Niep6YkrkXA)